simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 Get the xyz scales of the clouds in metres.
 <a name="GetDebugText"></a>
 ### char  const * GetDebugText()
-Get some per-frame text information for debugging - usually timing data.
+Get some per-frame text information for debugging.
 <a name="GetLineQuery"></a>
 ### LineQueryResult GetLineQuery(int id, vec3 pos1_km, vec3 pos2_km)
 Set, or create a cloud query.
 This returns the previous results of the same query.